meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 modalities are stored in a single data file, the `modality` tag of the file matches the _main_ modality that is contained in the file.
 BATMAN's `.mff` files hold 257 EEG channels and 12 additional physiological channels (ABP, ECG, temperature).
-Thus it is reasonable to use `eeg` as main modality.
+Thus the reason for considering `eeg` as the main modality.

 [roadmap]: ./README.md
 [egi]: http://www.egi.com/